Taur3an/LatentProbe/LatentProbe_Advanced/README.md

 ## Acknowledgments

-This work builds upon extensive research in AI safety, red teaming, and adversarial machine learning by the global research community.
+- Built upon foundational research in AI safety and red teaming
+- Inspired by the broader AI security community
+- Designed for responsible AI development and deployment